Liquid Droplets¶

 Introduction¶

-Droplets are interacting Lagrangian spheres that can access continuous positions across the fluid lattice.
-Droplets are typically used to model two-fluid droplet dispersion, but also have application to blending density-stratified miscible fluids
+Droplets are interacting Lagrangian spheres that move continuously through the fluid lattice.
+They are primarily used to model dispersed two-fluid systems, such as droplet suspensions, but are also effective for representing blending in density-stratified miscible fluids.

 Note